 The great adventure reaches a sudden and tragic end.
 As Sinclair notes, the storm comes from the mountain itself, suggesting its rejection of the invaders.
 These are not true penitents, so purgatory is not for them.
 The great vision of Ulysses is shown up for what it has been all along: a fantasy.
 His final words betray the gigantic lie, the fatal self-deception (for he must have talked himself into believing it) that spawned the fantasy.
 Sinners aren’t permitted to invoke God by name, so they must talk about Him only in circumlocution.
 The word chosen by Ulysses is altrui, “Another”, implying that he sees himself as separate, as other than God and therefore an equal to Him.
-That’s the sin of pride that got Satan chucked out of heaven.
+That’s the sin of pride that got Satan thrown out of heaven.

 The story of Ulysses’ last voyage is uniquely Dante’s invention: though there are hints, there is no precedent for it in the Greek and Roman classics.
 So what is the poet trying to tell us in this extraordinary episode?